 Downside: The intro bonus for this card isn’t very big and there is no waiver of foreign transaction fees.

 Citi Double Cash: If you’re okay without any intro bonus at all, and don’t care about real airline miles, it’s tough to beat double cash on everything you spend.
 No limits, no special categories.

 Bank of America Travel Rewards: If you want no foreign transaction fees, this is a good pick that earns 1.5x points on everything.
 And you can book travel anywhere.
 Just pay for the travel with your card and use your points to get statement credit.

-Offer: Earn 30,000 Bonus Miles after spending $1,000 in purchases on your new Card in your first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
-Terms apply.
+Limited Time Offer: Earn 30,000 Bonus Miles after spending $1,000 in purchases in the first 3 months and a $50 statement credit after making a Delta purchase in the first 3 months with your new Card.
+Terms Apply.

 What’s great: Free first checked bag for up to 8 people traveling with you.

 When you hold the Gold Delta SkyMiles Credit Card you get a free first checked bag for yourself and up to 8 people in the same reservation on any Delta flights.
 Some other cards with a free checked bag require you to pay for the ticket with the card to get the benefit.
 Not with the Gold Delta SkyMiles Credit Card.
 Pay for the ticket however you’d like, and the benefit is yours.